New Player Guide

 In the theatre, actors embody the character that they're playing for the entertainment of an audience.
 When on stage, they stay in-character, either following the script, or improvising their lines as needed.

-In live roleplaying, you are both actor and audience, improvising lines for your own character and witness to the actions of the other participants in the game.
+In live roleplaying, you are both actor and audience, improvising lines for your own character and experiencing the actions of the other participants in the game.
 There's no script - rather there's a shared understanding of the kind of things that might happen in the game, and a detailed setting that provides a framework and prompts for your characterisation.
+Everyone is roleplaying together, so the only audience is the other players.

 How Do You Do It?

-When you are live roleplaying you simply pretend to be your character; you speak and act for your character.
-Unlike other roleplaying games, you never describe what your character is doing, instead you just attempt the action.
+When you are live roleplaying you simply pretend to be your character, then act and speak as your character would.
+Unlike other roleplaying games, you never describe what your character is doing, instead you simply attempt the action.
 If you want to challenge another character to a duel, you must call them out, then draw your sword and try to strike your opponent with it.
+We strive to make the imaginary world feel as real as possible for all participants, so ask players try to avoid references to the real world and instead remain in their chosen role as much as possible.

 How Does Fighting Work?

-At Empire, there are opportunities to take part in thrilling large-scale battles that complement the social and political conflict of the event.
+There are important safety rules for fighting, the most important of which is that everyone taking part must pull their blows so that they land with virtually no force.
 Our new player team schedule an opportunity to try out combat before the event starts, which is highly recommended if you have never done live roleplay fighting before.
-It only takes a few minutes to learn, and plenty of players will be happy to help you pick it up.
+It only takes a few minutes to learn, and plenty of players will be happy to show you how even if you miss the new player meeting..

 What If My Character Dies?